jinbeom92/SK_Hynix_Project/README.md

-# SK Hynix Project — High-Dimensional Neural Tomographic Reconstruction
+# SVTR — Sinogram-to-Volume Tomographic Reconstruction

-This repository provides a **PyTorch-based framework** for high-dimensional neural (HDN) tomographic reconstruction.
+This repository provides a **PyTorch-based framework** for high-dimensional neural (HDN-inspired) tomographic reconstruction.
 The system eliminates traditional FBP from the training path and directly optimizes sinograms to produce physically consistent 3D reconstructions.

 ---